Drug Addiction in Ireland

 There have been some criticisms about treatment services available for drug addicts who wish to detox in Ireland.
 There are currently only 30 hospital beds assigned by the Health Service Authority for those hoping to detox.
 This is worrying, because it means that even if the individual decides that they want to escape the drug abuse, they may not have access to the necessary facilities.
 There are some good treatment options in Ireland, including the following:

 * Merchant Quay offers people a safe way out of addiction.
 It is a voluntary service that provides a number of options including detox.
 Their St Francis Farm detox and rehabilitation unit helps over a hundred people each year escape their addiction.
 They also offer advice and information to anyone in need of help.

 * [Narcotics Anonymous] http://www.na-ireland.org/) is a 12 Step program that not only supports people who wish to break away from addiction, but also provides them with the tools to build a good life.
 There are NA meetings to be found all over Ireland.

 * The Rutland Centre is one of the most respected rehabs in Ireland.
 The emphasis is on providing care that is fully backed by the latest research.
 They offer a five week residential program.

 Because of the lack of detox beds in Ireland, there are some drug users who are looking abroad for answers.
 In recent years there have been a number of Irish people who managed to escape their addiction at a Buddhist drug rehab in Thailand called Thamkrabok.

-Harm Reduction in Ireland
+Irish Harm Reduction

 Not every drug user will be willing to completely walk away from their drug use.
 Harm reduction programs are designed to improve the life of these individuals while they still use.
 The aim is that this will not only make things better for them but also society as a whole.
 There is also the hope that once the individual begins to experience an improvement in their life they will become more open to the idea of permanent abstinence.
 The aims of these harm reduction programs include: